devfrankkim/code_treasure/Javascript/argumentParameter.md

 You can think of the parameter as a parking space and the argument as a car."

+You can think of the parameter as companies and the argument is yourself when applying for jobs.

 Argument is the value/variable/reference being passed in, Parameter is the receiving variable used w/in the function/block.

 argument is calling the fight